-- Use a firm and kind voice.
-Firm doesn’t mean yelling, firm doesn’t also mean that you are being rude or unkind towards your child.
-By using a firm and kind tone when speaking to them, it shows them that you are being confidant with what you are saying and that you mean it and will follow through.
+A firm voice doesn’t mean yelling, firm doesn’t also mean that you are being rude or unkind towards your child.
+By using a firm and kind tone when speaking to them, it shows them that you are being confident in what you are saying and that you mean it and will follow through.

-- Do not argue.
-Nothing can be more frustrating than when you are speaking to you child and giving them an explanation and they will give you the old “why, why, why”.
+Nothing can be more frustrating than when you are speaking to your child and giving them an explanation and they will give you the old “why, why, why”.
 You will just get sucked into a never-ending loop.
 Just give them a clear explanation and if they again push at it, simply say, “I’m done talking about it” or “I’m not going to argue with you” they will realize that your word is final and nothing will change it.